AElfProject/AElf/docs/index.md

 AElf will improve overall blockchain performance by executing transactions in parallel and isolating smart contracts in their own side-chains in order to segregate the systems resources.

-## This GitBook
+## This Doc

-This GitBook contains various different types of documentation and depending on what you will use AElf for, you should navigate to different sections.
+This Doc contains various different types of documentation and depending on what you will use AElf for, you should navigate to different sections.
 Here are a few links you can follow to get you started.

 #### Guides and tutorials